simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 ### Hardware
 #### Costs
 The car needs eyes, just like you.
 Sensory equipment on self-driving cars can be obscured by the wheather, but the best equipment is much better than the human eye in all wheather.
 However, the best high-quality equipment is expensive, and consumers don't have unlimited money.
-Well, according to [Wired] [1], the equipment has gone from costing thousands of dollars to just hundreds.
+Well, according to [Wired] [oref 1], the equipment has gone from costing thousands of dollars to just hundreds.
 Also, the costs vary.
 Ultrasonic equipment can cost as little as $15, while a high quality GPS costs $6000.
 Once the industry has agreed on some standards though, the price of these items will probably come down and be settled.

 ### Software
 #### Hacking